| LUXE COMPLETE DISASSEMBLY | |

 Each of the eye covers are held in place using a set of magnets between them and the body.
-The magnets are extremely strong, press-fitted into their locator spots within the inside of the cove and the opposing surface on the body's eye cover depression.
+The magnets are press-fitted into locator spots within the inside of the covers, and the opposing surface on the body's eye cover depression.
 To remove an eye cover, push inward on the front edge, propping up a small lip on the rear edge. (you're using the magnets to create a lever action, forcing the attractive magnets apart)...

 Bolt Removal and Theory:

-The other main field strip feature of the Luxe is its quickstrip bolt assembly.
+The other field strip activity is breaking down the bolt and other firing components for cleaning and regreasing.
 The entire set of internals can be removed and serviced without using tools.
-Additionally, if the marker is still pressurized, simply turn off the air supply and the quickstrip process will automatically depressurize the marker in one fell swoop, eliminating the need to "shoot the marker dry".
+Additionally, if the marker is still pressurized, simply turn off the air supply and the quickstrip process will automatically depressurize the marker at once, eliminating the need to "shoot the marker dry" as is common with some markers.
 The process is simple; the rear exposed component is lifted upward to release the firing assembly, allowing it to be removed.
 Visible on top of the marker body is a small finger grove for leverage on the quickstrip cover:

 At this point the bolt assembly can be gently pulled out the rear of the marker body.

-The bolt will slide forward and rearward with a tug, but you won't be able to access the internal o-rings until you unscrew the fire chamber from the quickstrip plug.
-This can be done by hand, simply by grasping the two components and unscrewing.
+The bolt is contained inside its fire chamber housing, so you won't be able to access the internal o-rings until you remove it.
+Unscrew the fire chamber by grasping the quickstrip section and twisting the main housing with your other hand.
 This exposes the bolt and bolt guide components:

-Two additional o-rings are retained inside the fire chamber, used to seal the bolt during firing. one of them is brightly seen here, the other is about a quarter inch deeper inward.
+Two additional o-rings are retained inside the fire chamber, used to seal the bolt during firing.
+One of them is brightly seen in the picture below; the other is about a quarter inch deeper inward.

-Luxe firing assembly design follows the same trend as an Evolve Shocker bolt in terms of function, except the Luxe internals have been heavily modified with the new parts interaction.
+The Luxe firing assembly design follows the same trend as an Evolve Shocker bolt in terms of function.
 The rear of the bolt is known as the bolt sail, and is responsible for the bolt's directional movement (forward and back) which is determined by the solenoid valve.
-The bolt's front section is designated the dump chamber, and is the location which stores pressurized air to fire the paintball.
-Within the rear of the dump chamber are a pair of o-rings; the rear o-ring separates the dump chamber from the bolt sail section, whereas the front o-ring is used during firing to seal off air inlet to the dump chamber and deliver only a metered amount of air to fire the ball.
-Both of these seals are highly important, and both of them are among the first o-rings to replace when the need arises.
+The bolt's front section is designated the dump chamber which stores pressurized air to fire the paintball.

 Quickstrip Plug Disassembly: